topiga/nuc10i7fnh/BIOS/README.md

 **Press F10 to save and exit.**

 **Note:** [ASPM](https://en.wikipedia.org/wiki/Active_State_Power_Management) is a PCI Express enhancement; it allows for a device to go completely into an electrically "idle" state i.e. it will not send or receive electrical signals when entering this state.
 PCIe cards should always support ASPM and this should normally be handled by BIOS as the OS may _not_ always play an important part.

+**Note:** Recent updates in macOS Monterey exhibit _native_ support for the integrated "SD Card 3.0 Controller", so there is no need to disable it anymore (ADVANCED Section → "Onboard Devices" panel).